Ryan John King is one of the co-founders and the CEO. He’s an architect and entrepreneur with a background in urban economic development.

 Moving on to our final T… let’s take a look at what FOAM has achieved so far and what the competitive landscape looks like.

 In September of last year, FOAM launched its Map on Ethereum.
 A beta version of the Spatial Index and Visualizer (SIV) is also available.
 And the Signaling mechanism couple of months ago.

-In other words, in a very short time frame, the FOAM team already launched a working mainnet version of its protocol.
+In other words, in a concise time frame, the FOAM team already launched a working main net version of its protocol.
 This alone sets it apart from 90%-plus of crypto projects.